|||On 17 September 2015 the OECD Council adopted the Recommendation on Digital Security Risk Management, which replaces the 2002 Guidelines|

 Since 1992, the OECD has been developing policy analysis and recommendations to address security as a fundamental requirement for ICTs to contribute to economic and social development.
 The adoption of the 2002 Security Guidelines, which superseded Guidelines adopted in 1992, helped policy makers approach security in an open and interconnected technical environment.
 A separate paper explains the Role of the 2002 Security Guidelines: Towards Cybersecurity for an Open and Interconnected Economy.

-The Security Guidelines served as a widely recognised international standard.
+The Security Guidelines are a widely recognised international policy standard.
 The United Nations General Assembly adopted a resolution based on their principles in 2003 (UN A/RES/57/239).
 The Guidelines were also reflected in various regional organisations such as the European Council Resolution on a European Approach towards a culture of network and information security and the Asia-Pacific “Strategy to Ensure Trusted, Secure and Sustainable Online Environment” (APEC, 2005).
 More information can be found in this document.
 Finally, the Guidelines' principles are annexed to ISO 27001 Information Security Management System standard which "provides a robust model for implementing the principles in those Guidelines".